Wadi Rum Village, Jordan

-Lawrence’s SpringTE Lawrence – Lawrence of Arabia – will always be synonymous with Wadi Rum, due to the time he spent here during the Arab Revolt in the First World War, and the evocation descriptions he gave in his masterpiece Seven Pillars of Wisdom.
-Today, several sites in Wadi Rum are closely associated with Lawrence, and find themselves on the itineraries of most organized excursions with local Bedouin guides.
-The first is Lawrence’s Spring, which is close to Rum village, the starting point for more tours of the area.
-This spring, whose beauty Lawrence wrote about, sits in the shade of a cliff and is still an important watering hole for local Bedouins and their herds.
-Lawrence’s House is a little further into Wadi Rum.
-It's a small building erected on the ruins of an ancient Nabatean building.
-Lawrence allegedly slept here during the Arab Revolt.
-The Seven Pillars of Wisdom, a series of rocks near the Wadi Rum Visitor Center are named in honor of Lawrence, rather than by him.
+Lawrence’s SpringT.
+E. Lawrence, better known as Lawrence of Arabia, will always be synonymous with Wadi Rum, both for the time he spent there during World War I and for the evocative descriptions in his masterful Seven Pillars of Wisdom.
+Today, tours by local Bedouin guides incorporate several of the sites most closely associated with the British lieutenant, including Lawrence’s Spring near Rum Village.
+The spring, whose beauty Lawrence wrote about, sits in the shade of a cliff and still serves as an important watering hole for Bedouins and their herds.
+Other stops include Lawrence’s House (a small building erected on the ruins of an ancient Nabatean structure, where Lawrence allegedly slept during the Arab Revolt) and the Seven Pillars of Wisdom (a series of rocks near the Wadi Rum Visitor Center named in his honor).